This post may contain affiliate links.

 To learn more about working in the round, check out this article on how to start crochet projects with the Magic Ring technique.

-You can combine the basic crochet stitches in differnt patterns to create new unique textures.
+You can combine the basic crochet stitches in different patterns to create new unique textures.

 For example, moss stitch (aka linen stitch) is a beginner-friendly crochet stitch made from an alternating pattern of chain stitches and single crochet.
 It’s very easy to work, and the perfect stitch to learn after you’ve masted the basic crochet stitches.

 How to Crochet in the Front and Back Loop